-You had two options – go to a university, which can be extremely expensive or time-consuming, or read books, which are usually not practical enough.
+You had two options – go to a university, which can be extremely expensive and time-consuming, or read books, which are not always practical enough.

 Fortunately, now that online courses are commonplace, it’s significantly easier to pick up the right know-how.

-One of the best places for this is LinkedIn Learning, a new initiative started by LinkedIn, in partnership with the e-learning platform Lynda.
+One of the best places for this is LinkedIn Learning, a platform started by LinkedIn in partnership with the e-learning platform Lynda.

-We wrote this in-depth review of LinkedIn Learning to give you a better idea on how you can use it to boost your job search and your career.
+We wrote this in-depth review of LinkedIn Learning to give you a better idea of how you can use the platform to boost your job search and your career.